M1suaki/ChessGame/README.md

 # Chess Game Project

+#Link to Repository
+This project was done on my university account the link is provided here: https://git.txstate.edu/aym58/JavaChips

 ## Overview
 This project is a fully functional chess game developed as part of a class project during Spring 2023.
 The game was created collaboratively with a partner and serves as a demonstration of object-oriented programming concepts and collaborative software development techniques.